Olympia, Greece: 1950 to present

 Between 1952 and 1966, Kunze continued the excavation joined by architect Alfred Mallwitz.
 They excavated Pheidias' workshop, the Leonidaion and the north wall of the stadium.
 They also excavated the southeast section of the sanctuary and out of approximately 140 debris pits found many bronze and ceramic objects along with terracotta roof tiles.

 Mallwitz took charge of the excavations between 1972 and 1984 revealing important dating evidence for the stadium, graves, and the location of the Prytaneion.
 From 1984 to 1996, Helmut Kyrieleis took over the site and the focus shifted to the earlier history of the sanctuary with excavation of the Prytaneion and Pelopion.

-In March 2021, archaeologists announced the discovery of a 2500 year-old unbroken bronze bull idol near to the temple of Greek deity Zeus.
+In March 2021, archaeologists announced the discovery of a 2,500 year-old unbroken bronze bull idol near to the temple of Greek deity Zeus.
 According to archaeologist Zaharaoula Leventouri, one of the statue's horns stuck to the ground after a heavy rainfall and was carefully removed from the area.
-Researchers also revealed fine pottery remains dated back to Greece's Geometric period.
+Researchers also revealed fine pottery remains dated back to Greece's Geometric art period.

 Modern Olympia

 The municipality

 The ancient site of the games had been included during all the intervening centuries within a community yet called Olympia.
 In modern terms it became Archaia Olympia, "Ancient Olympia," and was a deme, or municipality, of its own.
 In 2011 it was combined for reasons of economy of government with three other former demes within which union the four became municipal units.
 The terminology can be confusing, as "ancient Olympia" can be either the modern municipal unit, or only the site of the ruins.

-The town has a train station and is the easternmost terminus of the line of Olympia-Pyrgos (Ilia).
+The town has a railway station and is the easternmost terminus of the line of Olympia-Pyrgos (Ilia).
 The train station with the freight yard to its west is located about 300 m east of the town centre.
 It is linked by GR-74, and the new road was opened in the 1980s.
 The next stretch N and NE of Olympia opened in 2005.
 The distance from Pyrgos is 20 km, about 50 km SW of Lampeia, W of Tripoli and Arcadia and 4 km north of Krestena and N of Kyparissia and Messenia.
 The highway passes north of the ancient ruins.
 A reservoir is located a few kilometres to the west, impounding the Alfeios River for hydroelectric purposes.
 The catchment up to Olympia is flat or rolling and is agricultural; upstream from Olympia the river drains the foothills of the mountains.
 Much of the land around the archaeological site is given to dendriculture; that is, symmetric rows of olive trees.

-The site and town of Olympia were severely threatened and nearly damaged by the 2007 forest fires.
+The site and town of Olympia were threatened by the 2007 forest fires, but no damage was reported.